RealKareemAnees/API-Security-in-Action/Readme.md

 to get their job done, violating the principle of least privilege.
 It may be that you can determine which customer the call agent is talking to from their phone number (caller ID), or perhaps the customer enters an account number using the keypad before they are connected to an agent.
-You’d like to only allow the agent access to just that customer’s file for the duration of the call, perhaps allowing five minutes after- ward for them to finishing writing any notes.
+You'd like to only allow the agent access to just that customer's file for the duration of the call, perhaps allowing five minutes after- ward for them to finishing writing any notes.

 ![alt text](image-24.png)